yashu1wwww/Google-Maps-auto-photo-upload/README.md

 #Watch up to 3 minutes and 46 seconds, and then remain in the remaining part copying the part of the script and save it as l.py.
 The script is used to automatically like a particular YouTube video with multiple accounts

-in map.py 20th line with which school,place etc..
+in map.py 23th line with which school,place etc..

-you want auto rating replace it and in 33 line replace with comment...
+you want auto rating replace it and in 30 line replace with image photo path...

-First, open Chrome file location and bypass the location restriction using an extension such as Touch VPN.
-In my case, the Chrome location(use start in: path) is
+First, open Chrome file location and In my case, the Chrome location(use start in: path) is

 C:\Users\Hp\AppData\Local\Google\Chrome\Application